Frequently Asked Questions

 What is the dress code?

 Interns must dress professionally at all times unless otherwise specified.
+More detailed information on dress code will be provided in the intern handbook during orientation.
 When interns are at a rotation site outside of Keene State College, they must follow the dress code of that facility.

 Is there anything I can do to prepare for the internship?